 What do you think is important?
 What do you think the world is like, and how do you think we should come to beliefs about it?
 Your answers to these questions are part of your worldview.
-(For example, we discuss our worldview in our key ideas series.)
+(For example, we discuss our worldview in our advanced series.)
 Spend some time investigating and writing out answers to these questions — keeping in mind that you’ll never have a complete and fully confident answer.

 Frameworks for comparing issues

 Learn about different frameworks you can use to compare issues.
 For example, we often use the importance, neglectedness, and tractability framework, where how you assess the importance and tractability of problems is partially determined by your worldview.
-(See a more popular introduction to the framework.)

 Start generating ideas